Afghanistan: Several dead in blast at Kandahar mosque | DW | 15.10.2021

 Photographs posted by journalists on social media showed many people apparently dead or seriously wounded on the floor of the mosque.

-Qari Saeed Khosti said authorities were collecting details of the explosion, which took place days after the so-called Islamic State (IS) group claimed a bombing at a Shiite mosque in the northern city of
+Qari Saeed Khosti said authorities were collecting details of the explosion, which took place days after the so-called Islamic State (IS) group took credit for a bombing at a Shiite mosque in the northern city of

 No group immediately claimed responsibility for Friday's blast.